How long Do oil changes take?

 After Service Warranty ★★★★★

-4. Change The Oil Yourself
+4. The Cheapest Option - Change The Engine Oil Yourself

 The favourite option for DIY enthusiasts is getting their hands dirty.
 Changing the oil yourself can save you a lot of money as you only have to pay for the materials (oil and oil filter).